jonas-peeters/EasyScoreboards/README.md

 `UNDERLINE`

 ###Other
-`PLAYER` will be replaced with the name of the player who sees the scoreboard
+`PLAYERNAME` will be replaced with the name of the player who sees the scoreboard

+`PLAYERBALANCE` will show the balance of the player, if you have installed an economy plugin, that uses the Sponge Economy API

 `ONLINECOUNT` will be replaced with the number of online players

-    Using "PLAYER" and "ONLINECOUNT" together is not recommended because it is computationally intensive at a large number of concurrent players
+    Using "PLAYERNAME"/"PLAYERBALANCE" together with "ONLINECOUNT"
+    is not recommended for large server because it has to compute a new scoreboard for every player if a player leaves or joines

 ##Examples
-`/setscoreboard 0 "BOLDGREENHello PLAYER"`
+`/setscoreboard 0 "BOLDGREENHello PLAYERNAME"`

-`/setscoreboard 1 "REDWelcome to the server"`
+`/setscoreboard 2 "DARK_PURPLEWelcome to the server"`

-`/setscoreboard 1 "YELLOWYou are currently in lobby 1"`
+`/setscoreboard 4 "-------------------"`

+`/setscoreboard 6 "GREENMoney:"`

+`/setscoreboard 7 " PLAYERBALANCE"`

-`/setscoreboard 1 "GREENWebsite:"`
+`/setscoreboard 9 "-------------------"`

+`/setscoreboard 11 "GREENPlayers Online:"`

-`/setscoreboard 1 " server.com"`
+`/setscoreboard 12 " ONLINECOUNT"`

 Result:
 ![Result](https://github.com/byYottaFLOPS/EasyScoreboards/blob/master/screenshots/screenshot1.png?raw=true)